Roumazeilles.net

 One of the sources: The Inquirer.

-One Response to “09 f9 11 02 9d 74 e3 5b d8 41 56 c5 63 56 88 c0, prohibited number”
+One response to “09 f9 11 02 9d 74 e3 5b d8 41 56 c5 63 56 88 c0, prohibited number”

-1. Roumazeilles Yves Says:
+1. Roumazeilles Yves Avatar

 Tonight, after Digg removed an article from its home page, Internet users spent the whole night proposing new posts for Digg to promote.
 All of them were (like my post) a thinly disguised way of presenting again the famous key.